- Accounts in Computer Science

 Linux Login and Shell Programming Environments

 Linux login servers provide a consistent way to allow users remote command line access to standard programming tools used in course work and access to their home directories with SSH and SFTP protocols.

-Apple and Linux computers are delivered standard with SSH client software, and Windows platforms can download freeware SSH/SFTP client software like putty, or winscp.
+Apple and Linux and Windows computers are delivered standard with SSH client software.
+Alternatively, you can install 3rd party GUI applications SSH/SFTP client software like putty, cyberduck or winscp.

 The login servers provide access to many standard programming and database tools such as JAVA, C/C++ (gcc), Python, Ruby, Ada95, Fortran 77, Assembler, Pascal, Modula 2, Perl, HTML, and PLSQL.